 The history of Lublin’s Jewry is closely connected with the Castle, which sat like an island in the original Jewish Quarter.
 During WW II it was a prison, whose inmates included Jews found in public places without an armband marked with David’s Star.

-Sadly, the only synagogue not destroyed during WW II is the Synagogue of the Chevra Nossim Funeral Society (Chewra Nosim).
+Sadly, there is only one synagogue not destroyed during WW II is the Synagogue of the Chevra Nossim Funeral Society (Chewra Nosim).

 Afterwards we will head to the extermination camp on the outskirts of the city, in Majdanek.
 This was the second largest German camp in Europe after Auschwitz and here people of around 50 nationalities were imprisoned.